thu-ml/tianshou/README.md

 Find many further applications of the high-level API in the `examples/` folder;
 look for scripts ending with `_hl.py`.
-Note that most of these examples require the extra package `argparse` (install it by adding `--extras argparse` when invoking poetry).
+Note that most of these examples require the extra `argparse` (install it by adding `--extras argparse` when invoking poetry).

 ### Procedural API